-8.1 The teams will appear wearing the official clothing in all the pictures, videos or any appearance on tv or magazines.
-Failing to comply with this rule may mean a time penalty.
+8.1 The teams will try to appear wearing the official clothing in all the pictures, videos or any appearance on tv or magazines.

 8.2 The lycra top will always have to be worn over the other pieces of clothing when flying.
-Failing to comply with this may mean a time penalty.
 Pilots can place their own sponsors on the t-shirt’s sleeves, always making sure that the competition official publicity is perfectly clear and visible.